 A: I was working as a CPA (certified public accountant), and joined Taylor Rental in 1973 as Director of Management Controls.
 I was brought into the Taylor franchise company, which was also a hardware wholesaler.
 Their big business was selling hammers and saws, and the Taylor Rental division sold rental equipment.
 The company had gone public recently and they wanted to have more control over the accounting area.
-So I came in in that capacity, and then got into dealing with computerization.
+So I came in in that capacity, then got into dealing with computerization.

 A: We used to serve essentially as a service bureau for the franchisees.
 When we sold equipment, we would enter that information into a database for that rental center.
 The stores would send audit copies of their rental contracts, and we would give each of them a report of how much revenue each item was producing.
 We were always working on how to get better information to the stores, and that the same time we were working on computerizing our internal operations.
 When the TRS-80 came out, I decided to look at whether or not you could use it to computerize the actual rental store and keep track of equipment coming and going.
-So I did a study and determined that that computer didn’t have enough power to do that kind of thing, but there was a huge benefit to be gained by having a point of sale computer in a rental business.
+So I did a study and determined that that computer didn’t have enough power to do that kind of thing, but there was a huge benefit to be gained by having a point-of-sale computer in a rental business.

-A: I started Solutions by Computer in 1982, after Taylor Rental was sold to Stanley Works.
+A: I started Solutions by Computer in 1982 after Taylor Rental was sold to Stanley Works.
 Our software enabled rental businesses to track inventory and calculate charges correctly.

 A: Many business owners thought they knew what was going on in their stores based on their “eyeballs” alone — what was renting and what wasn’t, and what they needed more of.
 Yet when we put the computer in, many had their eyes opened.
 What they thought was profitable wasn’t what was profitable.
 And there were mathematical errors that would always go against the store.
 Whether it was not charging the customer for overtime or money just not showing up in the cash register, those costs added up.
-For the most part, just eliminating those revenue leaks alone was enough to pay for the system.
+For the most part, eliminating those revenue leaks with better accounting was enough to pay for the system.
 But it was a long slog to try to get people to appreciate what the systems were doing.

-A: First, make sure the system can function in the way your business operates.
+A: First, make sure the system can function the way your business operates.
 The vendor should shape the product demo to fit your business.
 Have good questions, and don’t take “yes” for an answer.
 If you don’t see the system do what you think it needs to do for your business, probe the vendor.
 Make them show you how it does what you want it to do.
-A lot of vendors will promise you everything but they don’t deliver.
+A lot of vendors will promise you everything but don’t deliver.

-Third, get the proper training even if you are computer savvy.
+Third, get the proper training even if you are computer-savvy.
 Push this training throughout your organization to make sure everyone is ready to take advantage of the new solution.
 Though it’s possible you can pick up the software on your own, and even write rental contracts right off the bat, that’s not all the system can do.
 You want to make sure you’re exposed to the features you would use if you knew about them.

 A: I see mobile continuing to evolve and becoming increasingly user-friendly.
 I also see integration with other solutions as being essential.
 My philosophy is always that you won’t be everything to everybody — if there’s a specific need like GPS, in general, don’t try to do that yourself.
-So we integrate with leaders from these technologies like StreetEagle dispatch management, a Garmin partner.
-Our expertise is Rental Business Management, from buying equipment, tracking of inventory, or deliveries and pickups.
+That's why we integrate with leaders from these technologies like StreetEagle dispatch management, a Garmin partner.
+Our expertise is Rental Business Management, from buying equipment, tracking inventory, or managing deliveries and pickups.
 So I believe in leaving GPS or credit card processing, for example, to the leaders in that category of technology, and tightly tying that functionality into our software to bring the best solutions to our customers.